Bulgaria: Sports

-Football is the most popular sport in the country by a substantial margin.
-The national football team's best performance was a semi-final at the 1994 FIFA World Cup, when the squad was spearheaded by forward Hristo Stoichkov.
-Stoichkov is the most successful Bulgarian player of all time; he was awarded the Golden Boot and the Golden Ball and was considered one of the best in the world while playing for FC Barcelona in the 1990s.
-CSKA and Levski, both based in Sofia, are the most successful clubs domestically and long-standing rivals.
+Football is the most popular sport in the country.
+The Bulgarian national football team's best performance was a 4th-place finish at the 1994 FIFA World Cup, when the squad was spearheaded by the top goalscorer for the tournament- Hristo Stoichkov.
+Stoichkov is the most successful Bulgarian player of all time; he was awarded the Golden Boot and the Ballon d'Or and was considered one of the best players in the world while playing for FC Barcelona in the 1990s.
+CSKA Sofia and Levski Sofia are the most successful clubs domestically and long-standing rivals.
 Ludogorets is remarkable for having advanced from the local fourth division to the 2014–15 UEFA Champions League group stage in a mere nine years.
 Placed 39th in 2018, it is Bulgaria's highest-ranked club in UEFA.